lumeland/lume.land/docs/core/multiple-template-engines.md

 page having this variable will use it to decide the template engine instead of the extension.

-The following example is an `.md` file but it is configured to use Nunjucks to render (instead of Markdown).
+The following example is an `.md` file but it is configured to use Vento to render (instead of Markdown).

 ```yml